beltram/rs-training/slides/match/nested.md

-### destructuring complex types
+## destructuring complex types

-* destructuring allow to break complex types into their components
+* destructuring allow breaking complex types into their components
-* It allows to use component values separately from each other
+* allows using component values separately from each other

 ```rust
 let ((feet, inches), Point { x, y }) = ((3, 10), Point { x: 3, y: -10 });